KhaledMosaad/product-catalog-api/docs/System-Design-Document.md

   - As I said in the assumptions part that attributes will be used for exact filtering and said that the attributes are different for different product-variants so I used dynamic template to map elastic search schema attributes and make it of type `keyword`
 - You can create mock data with `../create-script.js` either you need to create data from scratch inside postgres and index it to elastic or you need to sync between postgres data and elastic index, you can uncomment the needed function and run the script with `node create-script.js` it will make 1 Million dummy record inside variants table and elastic index
 - I didn't go much on the update/delete path as the main purpose for this assessment is to create the search endpoint but I have write that any new create/update/delete in the variants table should be syncing using background job that will fetch the update from a message queue asynchronously.

-## Benchmarking

-TODO: Will make a benchmark on my machine for this service and provide it here